 6Feeney, J. (2008).
 Adult Romantic Attachment-Developments in the study of couples relationships.
 In J. Cassidy & P.R.
 Shaver (Eds.)
 Handbook of Attachment: Theory, Research, and Clinical Applications.
 New York: The Guildford Press.

-Olivia Bolt, Ph.D., completed her Bachelor and Master studies in Psychology at the University of Basel (Switzerland) before earning her doctorate in social anxiety disorder from King`s College London.
-She is currently pursuing a second Doctorate in Clinical Psychology at Canterbury Christ Church University, focusing on relationship satisfaction in couples.
-With experience working across different age groups and settings, Dr. Bolt's research interests encompass compassion-focused therapy, mindfulness, attachment, mother-infant relationships, romantic relationships, and anxiety disorders.
+Olivia Bolt, Ph.D. conducted her Bachelor and Master studies in Psychology at the University of Basel (Switzerland).
+She then completed her doctoral studies in social anxiety disorder at the Institute of Psychiatry (King`s College London) and has published her research in international peer-reviewed journals.
+She is currently conducting a second Doctorate in Clinical Psychology at Canterbury Christ Church University researching relationship satisfaction in couples.